safayat-171/Analyse-Promotions-and-Provide-Tangible-Insights-to-Sales-Director/README.md

 ## Objective

-Peter Pandey, as a curious data analyst is responsible to analyze atliq mart sales performance during the promotional period and provide tangible recommendation,
+Peter Pandey, as a curious data analyst is responsible to analyze atliq mart sales performance during the promotional period and give him convincing presentation about the performance with actionable insights.

 ## Data Sources